 “Buddhist tradition describes three styles of compassionate leadership: the trailblazer, who leads from the front, takes risks, and sets an example; the ferryman, who accompanies those in his care and shapes the ups and downs of the crossing; and the shepherd, who sees every one of his flock into safety before himself.
 Three styles, three approaches, but what they have in common is an all-encompassing concern for the welfare of those they lead.”

 What’s interesting here, is the trinity of “be mindful/compassionate/selfless” is advice that a good Buddhist would give anyone, not just to leaders.

 Regardless of their role in society, people don’t change much.
 The headlines in the news change constantly, the human condition remains.

-That’s what any good religion will remind us, not just the Buddhists.
+That’s what any good religion will remind us of, not just the Buddhists.